 At Tembo's headquarters in Kampen, we are exploring a new way of storing electricity.
 Through the use of innovative HBr electricity storage, developed by Dutch company Elestor, we are able to store the electricity the 1700 solar panels on the roof are generating, every day.
 The battery was installed in spring 2018.
 Our aim is to prove that the technique works and is profitable at a large-scale production facility.

-To eliminate plastic throwaway bottles, all employees at the Tembo headoffice in Kampen and at EME Engel in Zaandam (The Netherlands) received a re-usable bottle.
-By this free distribution, ITM wants to promote tap water to its employees.
-The bottles that are given to employees are made by the Dutch brand Dopper and are able to contain 800 ml.
+To eliminate plastic throwaway bottles, all employees at the Tembo head-office in Kampen and at EME Engel in Zaandam (The Netherlands) received a re-usable bottle.
+By this free distribution, Tembo wants to promote tap water to its employees.
+The bottles that are given to employees are made by the Dutch company Dopper, that aims to actively reduce single-use plastic waste.

 Tembo companies use a video conferencing system called Starleaf.
 It started in 2015 in Malaysia and nowadays there are 145 active users.
 The system is accessible to all employees who work at one of our Tembo companies.
 Video conferencing allows us to hold meetings with people who are located in different places without them needing to travel in planes or cars.
 In this way, Tembo can reduce its carbon footprint.